 07. G I R L .
 I N .
 R E D

 My name is Matteo, I’m 24 and I work as a graphic designer in a typography in Imperia, Italy, where I live.
 It is the most beautiful place on earth, the sea and the mountains a few kilometers away.

 The passion for photography has always been in me since I was a child.
 I Always photographing insects and landscapes when I went to the mountains with my grandparents or my parents.
 But photography for me has always been a secondary passion and I’ve never spent so much time in this.

-The idea of the portrait occur to my mind photographing my beautiful girlfriend.
+The idea of the portrait occurs to my mind photographing my beautiful girlfriend.
 She was always beautiful in the pictures, but I thought that the photos still need some correction.
-So, about 2 months ago, I started to study the techniques for skin retouching, color grading and everything related to this photographic genre.
+So, about 2 months ago, I started to study the techniques for skin retouching, color grading, and everything related to this photographic genre.

 Camera: Canon 6D